And there are so many more to discover

 As you stroll through the main street, there are lots of examples of the Cotswold charm.
 Including a Market Hall built in 1627 which your eye is immediately drawn to.

-These are just a few of the towns and villages we chose to stop at over the couple of days we toured the Cotswolds, there are so many more to find and enjoy.
+These are just a few of the towns and villages we chose to stop at over a couple of days we toured the Cotswolds, there are so many more to find and enjoy.